lesurJ/ADB-Mock-GPS/README.md

 ## Usage

-To set the GPS location using adb, use this command with LATITUDE, LONGITUDE (and optionally ALTITUDE):
+To set the GPS location using adb, use this command and replace LATITUDE, LONGITUDE (and optionally ALTITUDE) with your values:

 ```bash
 adb shell am broadcast -a com.adbmockgps.SET_LOCATION --es lat "LATITUDE" --es lon "LONGITUDE" [--es alt "ALTITUDE"] -f 0x01000000
 ```

-The `LATITUDE` and `LONGITUDE` are GPS coordinates (unitless, decimal representation) whereas the `ALTITUDE` is an integer (unit: meter).
+The `LATITUDE` and `LONGITUDE` are GPS coordinates (float, unitless, decimal representation) whereas the `ALTITUDE` is a float (unit: meter).

 To get the GPS location using adb, use this command: